 New drugs: New molecular drug entities (NMEs), including New Drug Applications (NDAs) and Original Biologics License Applications (BLAs) approved by the FDA between 2012–17

-Specialty drugs: Drugs classified as specialty by major payers14
+Speciality drugs: Drugs classified as speciality by major payers14

 Orphan drugs: Drugs whose initial indications received orphan designation from the FDA